Athletics at the 1900 Summer Olympics – Men's pole vault: Records

 Irving Baxter equalized the Olympic record with 3.30 metres.

 Schedule

 The Sunday schedule prevented some Americans from competing.
 Because the event was held immediately after the high jump, the high jump winner (Irving Baxter) decided to compete.

 Results

 Baxter, despite being a high jumper who had little experience in pole vaulting and having just finished the high jump competition, was the top vaulter.
 Along with the other medallists, he cleared 3.10 metres first, then 3.20 metres.
 Andersen could not clear 3.25 while both the Americans did.
 That was the highest vault that Colket could accomplish, however, and Baxter's 3.30 was enough to win.

+Instead of a medal, Baxter received an umbrella.

+Unofficial subsequent competitions

+Following the official event on Sunday, two additional pole vault competitions were held on Monday (16 July) and Thursday (19 July).
+Only the winner is known from the 16 July competition; the 19 July competition was held after the handicap pole vault and the top two finishers are known.

+They were both hosted by the French Olympic officials, by request of the American athletes who did not compete on Sunday thinking their later marks would count for medals.
+These competitions were considered to be outside of the Olympic events by the French officials at the time.